HTTPS: The Definitive Guide for SEO (Technical, On-Page, and Off-Page)

 Consistent monitoring will help you catch potential issues before they impact your SEO and user experience.

 - SSL/TLS Certificate Expiry: Set reminders to renew your SSL/TLS certificates well in advance of their expiration dates.
-Expired certificates will trigger browser warnings HTTPS - explains the basics of HTTPS., eroding user trust and search rankings.
+Expired certificates will trigger browser warnings, eroding user trust and search rankings.

 - Mixed Content Audits: Regularly scan your website for mixed content issues.
 These occur when a secure HTTPS page loads insecure HTTP resources.
-Mixed content can create vulnerabilities and trigger browser warnings, as mentioned earlier.
+Mixed content can create vulnerabilities and trigger browser warnings.
+When this happens, the padlock icon in the browser's address bar might turn into a warning symbol or an "i" icon, signaling to users that the page isn't fully secure.
+This can lead to a less secure browsing experience, potentially allowing attackers to inject malicious code or steal data.

 - Performance Monitoring: Monitor your website's loading speed and performance after implementing HTTPS.
 While HTTPS itself doesn't significantly slow down a site, misconfigurations can impact performance.